citp/privacy-policy-historical/b/br/bro/browncafe.com.md

-> *The following text is extracted and transformed from the browncafe.com privacy policy that was archived on 2006-11-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061112134444id_/http%3A//www.browncafe.com/privacy_statement.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the browncafe.com privacy policy that was archived on 2007-02-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070220145947id_/http%3A//www.browncafe.com/privacy_statement.html) for the most accurate reproduction.*

-# Brown Cafe: UPS info for UPSers - Brown Cafe Privacy Statement
+# Brown Cafe - Brown Cafe Privacy Statement

 |  **»[UPS Brown Cafe](http://www.browncafe.com/forum/search.php)**
 ---